 Columbia Southern University is a Registered Education Provider (REP) in project management by the Project Management Institute.

-Note: Certificate programs are not eligible for Federal Student Aid.
+Note: Certificate programs are not eligible for Federal Student Aid or VA funding.

 Project Management Undergraduate Certificate